rkumar/rbcurse/README.markdown

 * Migrating from ncurses-ruby to ffi-ncurses

-I have moved rbcurse to ffi-ncurses.
-There are currently 2 branches, ffi and ffiwindow.
-The ffiwindow branch wraps stdscr in a window, so that stdscr can be used in a windowy manner just as it was when using the ncurses gem.
-Otherwise the two versions are quite similar.
-This only impacts some demos and functions that use stdscr such as bottomline classes.
-(When you use app then this gets used).
+I have moved rbcurse to ffi-ncurses (earlier ncurses gem).

+Just merged branch ffiwindow into master.
+If you are looking for the ncurses version, please goto branch rbcurse1.2.0.
+I am not likely to support that henceforth due to the difficulty in installing ncurses gem.

 At this moment (2011-09-15), I am using ffi-nurses 0.4.0-pre (from github).
-Its not yet released as a gem, so you'll have to download it, till Sean released the gem.
+Its not yet released as a gem, so you'll have to download it, till Sean releases the gem.

-* Status: Check branch named ffi and ffiwindow for updates.
-I've got a lot of stuff working.
-Just testing now.
+* Status: Succeeded in a lot of testing with ffi-ncurses.
 Thanks a lot to Sean O'Halpin for the ffi-ncurses gem and immediately responding to my queries.
 I am testing on OSX Snow Leopard with ruby 1.9.2, TERM=screen on zsh, and also 1.9.3.

 * 2011-09-14 : I am thinking of using the 1.2.x version for ncurses-ruby - any final